ben-ha/jcp/README.md

 # jcp

-Just cp - A simple cp implementation for the average joe working on Linux or Mac.
+Just cp - A simple cp implementation for the average Joe working on Linux or Mac, who occasionally needs to copy files.

 ## Features